ibm-cloud-docs/codeengine/subscription-cos-tutorial.md

 {: #test-subscription-cos}
 {: step}

-Upload a text file to your bucket that is called `infotext.txt` and then delete it.
-View the processed event by using the [`ibmcloud ce app logs`](/docs/codeengine?topic=codeengine-cli#cli-application-logs) command.
+Upload a `.txt` file to your bucket.
+You can view the processed event by using the [`ibmcloud ce app logs`](/docs/codeengine?topic=codeengine-cli#cli-application-logs) command.

 ```
 ibmcloud ce app logs --name cos-app